fredyeah/py-modular/doc/about/what_the_project_is.rst

 .. centered:: How to use py-modular

 This project is intended to be used by anyone interested in music technology.
-Python is a great language for beginners and the project has a relatively simple syntax.
+Python_ is a great language for beginners and the project has a relatively simple syntax.
 There is a large range of concepts in the project, from beginner to advanced, and there will be more to come in the future.
 If you are a beginner to programming, try following the first few how-to's and make some simple generative systems.
-If you are more advanced, try to get some creative results with the generative module using Magenta's Nsynth.
+If you are more advanced, try to get some creative results with the generative module using Magenta_'s Nsynth_.
 Additionally, if you are a developer of any level, please feel free to contribute. py-modular is a project intended for learning, exploration, and trying new things.